English Language & Literature Department

 YI Reads

-Through daily morning reading periods, students can immerse themselves in a book of their choice to start the day with focused, independent reading.
+Yusoffians read regularly and widely through dedicated reading time during every English Language lesson.
+Students cultivate the habit of reading by immersing themselves in a book of their choice in a focused and independent manner.
 In addition to the collection of novels and non-fiction books available in the Learning Oasis, students are also provided with a diverse range of curated magazines during the year, covering topics from science and technology to current events and pop culture.
-These initiatives, together with regular book fairs, cater to different interests and ensures that every student finds something engaging to read, fostering a lifelong love for reading and broadening their knowledge across multiple subjects.
+These initiatives, together with regular book fairs, cater to different interests and ensure that every student finds something engaging to read, fostering a lifelong love for reading and broadening their knowledge across multiple subjects.

 -